projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

    -  I/O dispatcher notifies VHM driver the I/O request is completed through char device
    -  VHM driver notifies HV on the completion through hypercall
-   -  DM injects VIRQ to UOS frontend device through hypercall
+   -  DM injects VIRQ to User VM frontend device through hypercall

--  VHM: Virtio and Hypervisor Service Module is a kernel module in SOS as a middle layer to support DM.
+-  VHM: Virtio and Hypervisor Service Module is a kernel module in Service VM as a middle layer to support DM.
 Refer to :ref:`virtio-APIs` for details

 This section introduces how the acrn-dm application is configured and